0xAX/linux-insides/Booting/linux-bootstrap-1.md

 * Understanding C code
 * Understanding assembly code (AT&T syntax)

-Anyway, if you just start to learn some tools, I will try to explain some parts during this and the following posts.
-Alright, this is the end of the simple introduction, and now we can start to dive into the kernel and low-level stuff.
+Anyway, if you just start to learn such tools, I will try to explain some parts during this and the following posts.
+Alright, this is the end of the simple introduction, and now we can start to dive into the Linux kernel and low-level stuff.

-All code is actually for the 3.18 kernel.
+I've started to write this book in a time of Linux kernel `3.18` and many things might change from that time.
 If there are changes, I will update the posts accordingly.

 The Magical Power Button, What happens next?
 --------------------------------------------------------------------------------

-Although this is a series of posts about the Linux kernel, we will not be starting from the kernel code - at least not, in this paragraph.
+Although this is a series of posts about the Linux kernel, we will not be starting directly from the kernel code - at least not, in this paragraph.
 As soon as you press the magical power button on your laptop or desktop computer, it starts working.
-The motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply).
+The motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply) device.
 After receiving the signal, the power supply provides the proper amount of electricity to the computer.
 Once the motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it tries to start the CPU.
 The CPU resets all leftover data in its registers and sets up predefined values for each of them.

-[80386](https://en.wikipedia.org/wiki/Intel_80386) and later CPUs define the following predefined data in CPU registers after the computer resets:
+[80386](https://en.wikipedia.org/wiki/Intel_80386) CPU and later CPUs define the following predefined data in CPU registers after the computer resets:

 ```
 IP          0xfff0